 What Does Flutter Offer?

 Flutter offers all the tools you require for building exceptional, high-performance cross-platform applications.
-Let’s explore Flutter’s architecture.
+Therefore, let’s explore Flutter’s architecture and Flutter app development.

 Flutter has the following major architectural layers: